dimitarpg13/UnderstandingPythonEcosystem/README.md

 # Understanding Python Ecosystem

-deep immersion into the Python ecosystem:
+deep immersion into the Python ecosystem (work in progress):

 * Python design and architecture, PEP documents discussion, internals and debugging, source code discussion